hmtkyn/serve-ready/README.md

 ## How the Tool Works

 1. **Framework Selection**: The tool will prompt you to select a framework from the available options.
+2. **Runtime & Package Manager Check**: Depending on the selected framework, the tool will check the runtime (e.g., PHP, Node.js) and relevant package managers (e.g., Composer, NPM).
-2. **Database Selection**: Optionally, you can select a database from the available options.
+3. **Database Selection**: Optionally, you can select a database from the available options.
-3. **Cache Selection**: Optionally, you can select a cache system from the available options.
+4. **Cache Selection**: Optionally, you can select a cache system from the available options.
-4. **Web Server Selection**: Optionally, you can select a web server from the available options.
+5. **Web Server Selection**: Optionally, you can select a web server from the available options.
-5. **Requirement Checking**: The tool will check for the required versions of PHP, Node.js, Python, and any additional packages or extensions required by the selected framework.
+6. **Requirement Checking**: The tool will check for the required versions of PHP, Node.js, Python, and any additional packages or extensions required by the selected framework.

 ## Project Setup